Skip to main content

 1. Define Your Scoring Criteria

 This is the most important step.
 Vague criteria produce inconsistent scores.
-Specific criteria produce reliable, actionable evaluations.
+Specific criteria produce useful, actionable evaluations.

 Vague Criteria